 I lost the thread of my own story.

-That is what I mean when I say I am a co-traveler.
+That is what I mean when I speak of a Narrative Partnership.
 I am not pointing you toward a destination I have only read about.
-I am walking alongside you on a path I know from the inside out.
+I am entering the work with you as someone who knows this particular terrain from the inside out, who has gathered his own broken pieces, and who understands what it costs to do so.

-I do not view counseling as a clinical transaction.
+I do not view therapy as a clinical transaction.
 I view it as an invitation.

 My approach weaves together the neuroscience of how our brains process trauma and memory with ancient, contemplative wisdom.
 We do not try to throw away the difficult parts of your story.
 Instead, we look at them with compassion.
 We recognize that the fragmentation you feel was once a brilliant survival mechanism.
 And then, slowly, we begin to arrange those pieces into a mosaic that is whole, beautiful, and deeply true.